techiescamp/devops-tools/README.md

 * **[Minikube](https://minikube.sigs.k8s.io/)** (Open Source): A tool that makes it easy to run Kubernetes locally.
 * **[Minishift](https://www.okd.io/minishift/)** (Open Source): A tool that helps you run OpenShift locally by running a single-node OpenShift cluster inside a VM.
 * **[Podman Desktop](https://podman.io/)** (Open Source): A daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
+* **[Rancher Desktop](https://rancherdesktop.io/)** (Open Source): Rancher Desktop is a tool that enables developers to manage and deploy Kubernetes clusters effortlessly on their local machines.
+* **[kind](https://kind.sigs.k8s.io/)** (Open Source): kind is a tool that uses Docker containers as nodes to facilitate the creation of local Kubernetes cluster primarly used for local development and testing.
+* **[k3d](https://k3d.io/)** (Open Source): k3d is a lightweight wrapper to run k3s in Docker and makes it easy to create single and multi-node k3s clusters.

 ## Source Code Management